yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/yb-tserver.md

 ---

 The YB-TServer (short for YugabyteDB Tablet Server) is the process that does the actual IO for end user requests.
-Recall from the previous section that data for a table is split/sharded into tablets.
+Recall from the previous section that data for a table is split or sharded into tablets.
 Each tablet is composed of one or more tablet-peers depending on the replication factor.
 And each YB-TServer hosts one or more tablet-peers.